DigitalPublishingToolkit/TOD18-Geoblocking/md/book.md

 The division between what is inside and outside the GFW is marked by the peculiar function of YouTube as an effective distribution channel for Chinese underground films and videos that are barred from domestic release.
-Widely regarded in China as a “free” space beyond the control of censorship, YouTube has become a popular platform for Chinese independent filmmakers to publish those works that are considered “sensitive”, most of which are documentaries about political issues and historical subjects.
+Widely regarded in China as a 'free' space beyond the control of censorship, YouTube has become a popular platform for Chinese independent filmmakers to publish those works that are considered 'sensitive', most of which are documentaries about political issues and historical subjects.
 Artist Ai Weiwei’s critically claimed documentary *Disturbing the Peace* (*Lao Ma Ti Hua*, 2009) was primarily circulated through YouTube.
-Ai and his studio also established their own YouTube channel to distribute a series of documentaries that they produced as part of “citizens’ investigation” (*gongmin diaocha*), which probed China’s human-rights abuse with in-depth reportage.
+Ai and his studio also established their own YouTube channel to distribute a series of documentaries that they produced as part of 'citizens’ investigation' (*gongmin diaocha*), which probed China’s human-rights abuse with in-depth reportage.
 Similarly, filmmaker Ai Xiaoming’s investigative documentary series on the Sichuan earthquake and Hu Jie’s historical documentaries on the Cultural Revolution all